liferay/liferay-docs/develop/tutorials/articles/185-liferay-js-apis/04-invoking-liferay-services.markdown

             }
     );

-You can use this format to invoke multiple services with the same request by passing in an array of service objects.
+You can invoke multiple services with the same request by passing in an array of service objects.
 Here's an example:

     Liferay.Service(
             [